koalabears/koala-shoes/README.md

 # koala-shoes
-:koala:     follow your issues
+:koala:     Follow your issues
-:feet:      step by
+:feet:      Step by
-:feet:      step...
+:feet:      Step...

 ## What is koala-shoes?